meyermt/JackAnalyzer/README.txt

-# Jack Analyzer
+# Jack Compiler

-This program will take a .jack input file or directory with .jack files and output parsed xml of the tokenized elements of those files (in the same directory).
+This program will take a .jack input file or directory with .jack files and output compiled .vm files.

 ## How to Run the Program